Krisblast/vision-api/README.md

 To restrict access to the API, requests must include a header:

-x-edge-auth
+x-api-secret

-This key must match EDGE_SECRET in your .env.
+This key must match API_SECRET in your .env.

 📦 Project Structure